telemc97/cryptography_project_1/README.md

 The application runs a suite of cryptographic exercises:

 *   **Exercise 1: Polynomial Arithmetic**
-    *   Demonstrates polynomial division and modular arithmetic over GF(2).
+    *   Demonstrates polynomial division and modular arithmetic.
     *   Implements a custom `Polynomial` class.
 *   **Exercise 2: Classical Cryptanalysis**
     *   Performs Kasiski examination and Friedman test to estimate key lengths for polyalphabetic ciphers.